inpsyde/more-menu-fields/README.md

 WordPress provides a nice UI for editing navigation menus.

-However, it is quite opinionated on the available settings for each menu item.
+However, it is quite opinionated about the available settings for each menu item.
 They are:

 - "Navigation Label"
 - "Title Attribute"